hamzaTCF/meet/README.md

 ## **Feature 3: Specify Number of Events**

+As a user<br>
+I should be able to determine how many events to list<br>
+So that I can see the preferred amount of events items at any time<br>

 > Scenario 1: When user hasn’t specified a number, 32 is the default number
 >
 > - `Given` the user have just opened the app